AnAndroNerd/SillySeams/README.md

 - S-curve interpolation for smoother period morphing
 - Period-aware stitching (WSOLA phase-matching)
 - Dynamic compensation between crossfade points

 This results in more natural waveform continuity and reduced artifacts during note transitions.

 > 🥀 Built-in search window is 15ms
 > Minor timing shifts may occur, though typically not noticeable...

+---
+Known Issues

+- Sometimes, SillySeams may not use the correct sentence components during rendering

+  This is typically caused by cached render artifacts or it try to race itself and lost...

+  ✅ **Fix:** Clear the problematic sentence cache and re-render The issue usually resolves after doing so

+  If anyone wanna try to fix it, please do 😭